Hexing, Cursing, and Crossing: The Truth Behind Baneful Magic

 The Curse of Rosemary’s Baby

-Ira Levin Reputation Tanked
+Ira Levin’s Reputation Tanked

-Despite the book’s adaptation into the feature film and lingering popularity over the last five decades, author Ira Levin’s reputation, career, and personal life were all but ruined.
-Religious institutions around the world were not pleased at what they perceived to be Levin’s attacks on organized religions, with the Catholic Church even asserting his book was blasphemous.
-Levin’s wife left him the same year that the film was released and as a result of his poor luck, he became more terrified and paranoid as time passed.
-Not just that, but due to his reputation as a blasphemer, he had to publicly denounce Satanism on a regular basis and his later attempts to salvage his career with a sequel to Rosemary’s Baby failed miserably.
+Despite the book’s adaptation into a feature film and lingering popularity over the last five decades, author Ira Levin’s reputation, career, and personal life were all but ruined.
+Organized religion felt attacked by Levin’s novel.
+The Catholic Church asserted that the book itself was blasphemous.
+Bad luck followed Levin when his wife left him the same year the film was released.
+Levin became more terrified and paranoid as time passed.

 The Fall of Castle